antronerds/r2-tutorials/docs/One_Gene_View.md

     sequence (Fig 5).
 The strand orientation of these sequences are indicated by a color (green = positive strand, red = negative strand, blue = strand information is missing).
 The structure of the reference sequence has also been indicated.
-Furtermore, the sequences used to generate the reporters on the array (in the case of Affymetrix microarrays).
+Furtermore, the browser shows the alignement of the sequences that were used to generate the reporters on the array (in the case of Affymetrix microarrays).
     This view can be used to inspect the quality of a reporter.
 Note, for instance, that the reporter “242026\_at” is aligned to the genomic region of the MYCN reference sequence, but that it’s color is different from the rest (colored in red).
-In addition, in this particular case the reporter is also located in the intronic (light shaded color) region which is also a reason not to pick a certain probeset.
+In addition, in this particular case the reporter is located in the intronic (light shaded color) region which is another reason not to pick a certain probeset.
 Indeed, if we compare the gene expression values of this reporter, then its expression is 60 fold lower than R2's standard pick (22 vs 1369).
 Below the ESTs the